suannai231/tradebot/BACKFILL_SCHEDULING.md

 ## Overview
 Your daily backfill is now scheduled using macOS **launchd** (instead of cron) to run at **9:00 AM daily**.

+**Important**: The backfill service **always fetches ALL available symbols** from Alpaca API, regardless of your `SYMBOL_MODE` setting in `.env`.
+This ensures comprehensive historical data for backtesting and analysis.

 ## 🔋 Sleep/Wake Behavior

 ### Will it run when Mac is sleeping?